Understanding One’s Honor and Thanksgiving.

-Each month, we grow on a personal level through a quest of higher order thinking that is applied by service related interaction in a variety of settings.
-This month, we have another meaningful challenge that centers around our understanding of Veterans Day and Thanksgiving in terms of honor and refinement.
+Each day, we can elect to grow on a personal level through a quest of higher order thinking that is applied by service-related interaction in a variety of settings.
+This month, we have another meaningful challenge that centers around our understanding of the works honor and thanksgiving.

 Charles Spurgeon stated that “before you go out into the world, wash your face in the clear crystal of praise.
 Bury each yesterday in the fine linen and spices of thankfulness.”